matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ![Histogram of data skewed by an outlier](/Course-Content/Images/histogram-of-skewed-data.png)

+In this course, we will use x̅ and y̅ interchangeably to refer to the arithmetic mean.

 #### Median

 The shortcomings of the mean are overcome by the **median**, which is far more resistant to outliers.
 The median is the middle value in the data set when the data are written in order.
 The formula for median is: